 As with the journey from Pristina, the best way to get to Prizren from Skopje is by bus.
 This is what we did on our latest visit.

-At the time of writing, there are two buses a day from Skopje to Prizren.
-For the latest timetables, click here.
+At the time of writing, there are two direct buses a day from Skopje to Prizren.
+For the latest timetables, we recommend consulting with Gjirafa Travel.

 The bus is scheduled to take just over three hours.
 When we caught the bus, it was slightly quicker than scheduled – we got lucky with the traffic and the border crossing.